wolfs/gradle-jpi-plugin/README.md

     // version of Jenkins core this plugin depends on, must be 1.420 or later coreVersion = '1.420'

+    // short name of the plugin, defaults to the project name without trailing '-plugin' shortName = 'hello-world'

     // human-readable name of plugin
     displayName = 'Hello World plugin built with Gradle'